automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Shenzhousaurus.md

 # Shenzhousaurus
-## Description: A small, primitive ornithomimid from China.
+## A small, primitive ornithomimid from China.